Cookie182/Action-Recognition/README.md

   * Applies random contrast to data
   * Applies random (horizontal) flipping to data

 [trainvaltest.py](https://github.com/Cookie182/Action-Recognition/blob/main/trainvaltest.py): A script to navigate to the UCF-101 dataset and extract every nth frame from a video and store it in a **Train** and **Test** folder to be used for the aforementioned purposes with a model.
 This script also prepares training, validation and test data generators from the directory to be used when training and evaluating models.
-All scripts and notebooks of models call upon this script initially.
+All scripts of models call upon this script initially.

 [trainvaltest_delete.py](https://github.com/Cookie182/Action-Recognition/blob/main/trainvaltest_delete.py): Script to navigate to the TrainTest folder in the UCF-101 dataset created when the trainvaltest.py script is ran, and delete it's contents and the TrainTest folder.